ory/sdk/clients/keto/dotnet/docs/ReadApi.md

 <a name="postcheck"></a>
 # **PostCheck**
-> KetoGetCheckResponse PostCheck (KetoInternalRelationTuple payload = null)
+> KetoGetCheckResponse PostCheck (KetoRelationQuery payload = null)

 Check a relation tuple